pg-vscode-extn-kr/pg-vscode-extn-kr.github.io/api/language-extensions/syntax-highlight-guide.md

 <!--
 The grammar itself is a standard TextMate grammar except for the top level `injectionSelector` entry.
 The `injectionSelector` is a scope selector that specifies which scopes the injected grammar should be applied in.
 For our example, we want to highlight the word `TODO` in all `//` comments.
 Using the [scope inspector](#scope-inspector), we find that JavaScript's double slash comments have the scope `comment.line.double-slash`, so our injection selector is `L:comment.line.double-slash`: -->

-The grammar itself is a standard TextMate grammar except for the top level `injectionSelector` entry.
-The `injectionSelector` is a scope selector that specifies which scopes the injected grammar should be applied in.
-For our example, we want to highlight the word `TODO` in all `//` comments.
-Using the [scope inspector](#scope-inspector), we find that JavaScript's double slash comments have the scope `comment.line.double-slash`, so our injection selector is `L:comment.line.double-slash`:

 ```json
 {